del-alj/Red-Tetris/README.md

 # Red-Tetris

-This project is to develop a multiplayer tetris game on the network with a set of software exclusively from Full Stack Javascript.
+This project is about developing a multiplayer tetris game on the network with a set of software exclusively from Full Stack Javascript.